-D. Explain the school's plan for recruitment, selection, development, and evaluation of staff.
+D. Explain the school's plan for recruitment, selection, and development.

 Recruitment - The School will ensure that faculty members are certified, highly-qualified professional personnel.

 Accordingly, the School will:

 - Recruit teachers through the State-sponsored, Department of Education, Teach in Florida website, - Coordinate efforts to partner with postsecondary educational institutions to serve as host school for interns whenever possible, and - Organize other efforts to attract in-field experts to serve as teachers in the various disciplines that require higher levels of academic content delivery.